 Telling stories, making meaning: LBBC launches metastatic breast cancer video series

-9 women living with MBC share personal stories, candid insights, and practical tips to make meaning for themselves and others
+Nine women living with MBC share personal stories, candid insights, and practical tips to make meaning for themselves and others.
+Watch their stories now.

 No two people react the same way to a metastatic breast cancer diagnosis.
 Some describe feeling “surreal” or “like living in a fog,” while others liken the experience to being thrust into “a club no one wants to join.”
 No matter the initial reaction, it’s reasonable to ask: What do I do now?
 Who can help me?
 What happens next?

 Telling stories, making meaning, Living Beyond Breast Cancer’s new three-part video series, aims to provide answers to these and many other questions to help people newly diagnosed with metastatic breast cancer navigate their new reality.
 Metastatic, or stage IV, breast cancer has spread away from the breast to a distant area of the body such as the bones, liver, lungs, or brain.
 MBC is not considered curable, and most people are in ongoing treatment for the rest of their lives.

 “From when I was as a newly diagnosed person, walking around in a fog and not really knowing anything about cancer to now where I feel like there's a chance that I might die with this disease instead of, of it, there has been a long journey....I would tell anybody who's newly diagnosed to get as much information as you can,” says Susan, who has been living with metastatic breast cancer since 2015.

 Susan is one of nine women who appear in the series of three videos, sharing their real and often raw experiences living with stage IV breast cancer.
 They've all been through treatments, tried different kinds of chemotherapy and complementary therapies, and dealt with side effects.
 By sharing their lived experiences, each woman endeavors to show others with a similar diagnosis what their emotional trajectory might look like, and how they, too, can move forward.